dexllab/pysavime/README.md

 # PySavime

-This code repository is a initiative for allowing Python code to directly communicate with SAVIME server.
+This code repository is an initiative for allowing Python code to directly communicate with SAVIME server.
 The code is far from being complete and is not yet in a mature stage to be called a library.
 Nevertheless, its API allows to perform queries